Knicey/tidytuesday/README.md

-# tidytuesday
+# What is TidyTuesday?
-My contributions to TidyTuesday
+TidyTuesday is a social data project that encourages the exploration of weekly datasets.